-Considering the bank has already achieved around €10 billion of its €15-20 billion RWA reduction target by 2025, it has revised its ambition to a €25-30 billion range which will be mostly achieved from lower-yielding portfolios, with limited revenue impact.
-In addition, the bank reviewed its expected impact on RWA of the finalisation of Basel III requirements by €10-15 billion, which will provide an improved capacity (€3 billion additional capital compared to initial plan) to grow the business, distribute earnings and shield the operations against unexpected risk deterioration.
+The bank has already achieved as of end-March 2024, €15 billion of its revised €25-30 billion RWA reduction target.
+This ambition will continue being achieved mainly from lower-yielding portfolios, with limited revenue impact.
+In addition, the bank reduced its expected impact on RWA of the finalisation of Basel III requirements by €10-15 billion, which will provide an improved capacity (€3 billion additional capital compared to initial plan) to grow the business, distribute earnings and shield the operations against unexpected risk deterioration.

-The bank announced at the beginning of the 2022-2025 strategic plan that the intended total dividend payout ratio will gradually increase to 50% by 2025 and the management board authorized in 2023 share buybacks of up to 10% of the share capital before the end of April 2028.
-In respect of the 2021-2025 reference period, DB announced a total capital distribution of around €8 billion.
+The bank announced at the beginning of the 2022-2025 strategic plan that the intended total payout ratio will gradually increase to 50% by 2025 and the management board authorized in 2023 share buybacks of up to 10% of the share capital before the end of April 2028.
+In respect of the 2021-2025 reference period, DB is confident they will increase total capital distributions well above the €8 billion initially announced.
 During the 2021-2024 period, DB expects to grow dividends by around 50% per year, achieving a total of €3.3 billion with the remainder expected to be executed via share buybacks.
-The bank resumed its share buybacks in August 2023 with a maximum of €450 million until the end of December.
-Considering the lower RWA target for 2025 announced in Q3 2023, we expect that the payout ratio will increase faster than initially planned.
+The bank resumed its share buybacks completing in December 2023 with a first €450 million program and is now progressing a second program of €675 million to be completed by July 2024.

-DB reported a Tier 1 leverage ratio of 4.7% at the end of September 2023, 10 bps higher than year-end 2022, mainly owing to a decline in leverage exposure to €1,235 billion (Q4 2022: €1240 billion).
+DB reported a pro-forma Tier 1 leverage ratio of 4.42% at the end of March 2024, 13 bps lower than year-end 2023, mainly owing to the impact of the extraordinary litigation provision (around 5 bps) and to an increase in leverage exposure to €1,254 billion (Q4 2023: €1,240 billion).
 We expect the bank to manage towards a leverage ratio of 4.5% or higher going forward in an effort to close the gap to its peer group.

-Exhibit 11 Common Equity Tier 1 (CET1) ratio and Tier 1 Leverage Ratio for Global Investment Banks, as of end-September 2023
+Exhibit 11 Common Equity Tier 1 (CET1) ratio and Tier 1 Leverage Ratio for Global Investment Banks, as of end-March 2024